 Tyler earned his B.A. in Financial Engineering from Claremont McKenna College.
 While in college, he was a managing member of Claremont McKenna’s $2M investment fund, the founder of the Claremont Young Entrepreneurs Summit, and a defensive captain for the Varsity Lacrosse Team.

 Prior to joining Point72, Florie worked as an Executive Assistant at various hedge funds, including FrontPoint Partners LP.
 Florie works from our New York and Connecticut offices.

 Florie earned her AB in Psychology from Iona College.

-Daniel Kwak is an Associate at Point72 Ventures.
+Daniel Kwak is a member of the Investment Team at Point72 Ventures.
 In this role, he sources, evaluates, and executes early stage investment activities in artificial intelligence, machine learning, and related technologies.
 He is based in Palo Alto.

 Prior to joining Point72 Ventures, Daniel was an Investment Banking Analyst in the Technology, Media, and Telecom group at Goldman Sachs.

 Daniel earned his undergraduate and master’s degrees in Nuclear Engineering from the University of Michigan and Massachusetts Institute of Technology (MIT), where he did his PhD research in high energy plasma physics and nuclear fusion.
 He is originally from Atlanta, Georgia and loves snowboarding in Squaw Valley.